googleapis/code-suggester/README.md

 ```

 ### code-suggester pr
-`code-suggester pr` - opens a GitHub Pull Request containing the a set of files.
+`code-suggester pr` - opens a GitHub Pull Request against the upstream primary branch with the provided set of changes.

 #### Syntax